 Technology has made it easy for today’s consumers to compare prices with a few clicks.
 That’s why they are becoming more price-sensitive and less loyal to brands, as they are always hunting for the best deals.

-87% of shoppers say knowing they got a good deal is important to them when deciding which brand or retailer to buy from, according to a global retail study.
+87% of shoppers say knowing they got a good deal is important to them when deciding which brand or retailer to buy from, according to a study from Google/Ipsos, Global, Global Retail Study, Base.
 Even at the decision stage of the buyer’s journey, consumers are likely to jump ship when they get a better offer.
 As such, using competitive pricing will win customers who prioritize price when making a buying decision.

 4. Easy to combine with other pricing strategies